JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/challengeProblems/Brute_Force_Scripting.rst

 Learning Objectives
 -------------------

-The learning objectives for this challenge are to
+The learning objectives for this challenge are to:
 - Be able to connect with the RAMN over USB
 - Learn how to write a Python script